Steam car: Pelland Steamer

 In 1974, the British designer Peter Pellandine produced the first Pelland Steamer for a contract with the South Australian Government.
-It had a fibreglass monocoque chassis (based on the internal combustion-engined Pelland Sports) and used a twin cylinder double acting compound engine.
+It had a fibreglass monocoque chassis (based on the internal combustion-engined Pelland Sports) and used a parallel twin cylinder double acting compound engine.
 It has been preserved at the National Motor Museum at Birdwood, South Australia.

-In 1977, the Pelland Mk II Steam Car was built, this time by Pelland Engineering in the UK.
-It had a three cylinder double-acting engine in a 'broad-arrow' configuration, mounted in a tubular steel chassis with a Kevlar body, giving a gross weight of just 1050 lb.
+In 1979, the Pelland Mk II Steam Car was built, this time by Pelland Engineering in the UK.
+It had a three-cylinder double-acting engine in a 'broad-arrow' configuration, mounted in a tubular steel chassis with a Kevlar body, giving a gross weight of just 1050 lb.
 Uncomplicated and robust, the steam engine was claimed to give trouble-free, efficient performance.
 It had huge torque (1100 ft·lbf) at zero engine revs, and could accelerate from 0 to 60 mph in under 8 seconds.

 Pellandine made several attempts to break the land speed record for steam power, but was thwarted by technical issues.
-Pellandine moved back to Australia in the 1990s where he continued to develop the Steamer.
+Pellandine moved back to Australia in early 1991 where he continued to develop the Steamer in Tasmania.
 The latest version is the Mark IV.

 Enginion Steamcell

 From 1996, a R&D subsidiary of the Volkswagen group called Enginion AG was developing a system called ZEE (Zero Emissions Engine).
 It produced steam almost instantly without an open flame, and took 30 seconds to reach maximum power from a cold start.
-Their third prototype, EZEE03, was a three cylinder unit meant to fit in a Škoda Fabia automobile.
+Their third prototype, EZEE03, was a three-cylinder unit meant to fit in a Škoda Fabia automobile.
 The EZEE03 was described as having a "two-stroke" (i.e. single-acting) engine of 1000 cc displacement, producing up to 220 hp (500 N·m).
 Exhaust emissions were said to be far below the SULEV standard.
 It had an oilless engine with ceramic cylinder linings using steam instead of oil as a lubricant.
 However, Enginion found that the market was not ready for steam cars, so they opted instead to develop the Steamcell power generator/heating system based on similar technology.

 Notable manufacturers

 Cederholm steam car

-In 1892, painter Jöns Cederholm and his brother, André, a blacksmith, designed their first steam car, a two seater, introducing a condenser in 1894.
+In 1892, painter Jöns Cederholm and his brother, André, a blacksmith, designed their first steam car, a two-seater, introducing a condenser in 1894.
 They planned to use it for transportation between their home in Ystad and their summer house outside town.
 Unfortunately the automobile was destroyed in Sweden's first automobile accident but the Cederholm brothers soon built a second, improved version of their steam car reusing many parts from the first one.
 The car is preserved in a museum in Skurup.